DSC_0036+(2).jfif

 Founder/Director

-My career as an outdoor educator began while I was in the graduate marine science program at UC Santa Cruz.
-I collaborated in the design of a summer residential science program for 6th-8th-grade students.
-As a result, the UC Santa Cruz Summer Science Program was initiated.
+My career as an outdoor educator began while I was a graduate marine at UC Santa Cruz.
+I designed a summer residential science program for 6th-8th-grade students from Monterey County.
+In collaboration with UCSC' Dean of Summer School, KTEH, Monterey Bay Aquarium, and the Superintendent of Schools for Monterey County, the UCSC Summer Science Program was born.

 While cruising Monterey Bay on a whale-watching trip, my students and I witnessed a group of Orcas attacking a Grey whale and her calf.
 No textbook or video could have had a similar impact on the students, nor could they have ignited student interest the way this experience had.
 It was also when I became committed to experiential, outdoor education.

-In 2011, Delphinus School of Natural History was founded, as a regional, Summer Science-Exploration program for elementary and middle school students from 1st-6th grade.
-We now also incorporate camps for older students, adults, and interns.
+I founded Delphinus School of Natural History in 2011 as a regional, Summer Science-Exploration program for elementary and middle school students from 1st-6th grade.
+We now also incorporate camps for local schools, older students, adults, and interns.
 Our programs focus on nature awareness, promote environmental stewardship, and offer instruction in Natural History, Animal Behavior, Estuary Science, Coastal Geology, and Freshwater Ecosystems.

 Awards